ronoaldo/minetools/README.md

     contentdb search mesecons

+This command will install the requested mod into the `mods` folder in the current working directory.
+For instance, to install a system-wide mod, first change into that directory with:

+    cd /usr/share/minetest

+To install in your local home directory, first change to the `$HOME/.minetest` folder
+with:

+    cd $HOME/.minetest

-To install a mod/modpack, use the `install` subcommand:
+To install a mod/modpack, use the `install` subcommand.

-    contentdb install mod rubenwardy/sfinv
+    contentdb install rubenwardy/sfinv

 Or alternativelly, specify a specific release to install:

-    contentdb install mod rubenwardy/sfinv@52
+    contentdb install rubenwardy/sfinv@52

 To update all mods in the mods folder (including those installed with git!), use the `update` subdommand: